rawify/Quaternion.js/README.md

 Array toEuler(order="ZXY")
 ---
-Calculates the Euler angles represented by the current quat in the given order
+Calculates the Euler angles represented by the current quat in the given Tait-Bryan order

 Quaternion clone()
 ---